 Our Lunch/Dinner Recommendation

 Located between Red Rock Canyon and downtown Las Vegas is Juan’s Flaming Fajitas and Cantina.
-At the time of our visit, this restaurant was ranked #1 in Las Vegas on Trip Advisor so we just had to check it out.
+At the time of our visit (2017), this restaurant was ranked #1 in Las Vegas on Trip Advisor so we just had to check it out.
+Since then, this restaurant has dropped a little bit in the rankings, but as of 2022, it’s #17, not bad on a list of 3,500+ restaurants.

 Getting to Red Rock Canyon

 Red Rock Canyon is located due west of Las Vegas.
 From the city, you can see these mountains on the horizon.
 To get here, it helps to have your own car.
 There is no public transportation to Red Rock Canyon, although there are tour companies that can provide a tour and transportation for you.
-See the Red Rock Canyon website for more information.
+Here are several highly rated tours of Red Rock Canyon.

 As a side note, the day before our visit to Red Rock Canyon we visited the Valley of Fire, another park that makes a great day trip from Las Vegas.